apprenticeharper/DeDRM_tools/FAQs.md

 ## I have installed the calibre plugin, and the book is not already in calibre, but the DRM does not get removed.
 It is a Kindle book.
 If you are on Windows 8 and using the Windows 8 AppStore Kindle app, you must download and install the Kindle for PC application directly from the Amazon website.
 The tools do not work with the Windows 8 AppStore Kindle app.

-If you are on Windows, using the Kindle for PC application, and your windows user name has accented or other non-ASCII characters in it, this will cause the plugin to fail.
-Create a new user account with an ASCII-only username.
-Install and register Kindle for PC there, and see if things work running calibre and the plugin in that user account.

 If this book is from an eInk Kindle (e.g. Paperwhite), you must enter the serial number into the configuration dialog.
 The serial number is sixteen characters long, and is case-sensitive.